Samsonite make great suitscases and the Firelite, Cosmolite and Lite Shock are perhaps some of the most impressive yet.

-The clamshell design that both of these models have it quite common in suitcases today, and for a very good reason.
+The clamshell design that both of these models have is quite common in suitcases today, and for a very good reason.

 This design allows you to pack your closes in both halves more easily.
 Separating out different types of clothes, as well as just accessing more of your clothes more easily.

-The bottom half has the criss-cross elastic straps to keep everything in place.
+The bottom half has criss-cross elastic straps to keep everything in place.

-The top half has the mesh zippered panel to keep things in place when you open the case.
+The top half has a mesh zippered panel to keep things in place when you open the case.

 And, there is a smaller zippered panel in the middle for all that small and hard to pack stuff you have.

-With a built in combination lock, the Samsonite cases are good to go no matter where you are.
-No keys required!
+With a built-in combination lock, the Samsonite cases are good to go no matter where you are.
+No keys are required!

-And, they are TSA compliant, which means you don't have to worry about your lock getting cut open for an inspection in the back of the airport (happened to me more than once).
+And, they are TSA compliant, which means you don’t have to worry about your lock getting cut open for an inspection in the back of the airport (which happened to me more than once).

-So, having a TSA compatible locks is a must these days and the Travelpro Maxlite Hardside series has them built right int!
+So, having TSA-compatible locks is a must these days and the Travelpro Maxlite Hardside series has them built right in!